BanCrash/taskbar-groups-pike-beta/README.md

-# taskbar-groups
+# Taskbar groups
-Easy access groups in windows taskbar
+Lightweight application that lets user create and pin groups to the Windows taskbar och desktop
 <br>
 <br>
 Preview of a taskbar group: